Fern Valley Field Station

 - Goss, Charles W., P. Charles Goebel, S. Mažeika P. Sullivan.
 2014.
 Shifts in attributes along agriculture-forest transitions of two streams in central Ohio, USA.
 Agriculture, Ecosystems and Environment 197: 106–117.

-Ongoing long-term research from faculty in the Biology and Geology Departments at the College of Wooster include general biodiversity surveys, studies of salamander ecology, invasive plant impacts, and the effects of deer browsing.
+Ongoing long-term research from faculty in the Biology and Earth Sciences Departments at the College of Wooster include general biodiversity surveys, studies of salamander ecology, invasive plant impacts, and the effects of deer browsing.

 Parties interested in visiting or conducting scientific research at the Fern Valley Field Station should contact the Director, Dr. Rick Lehtinen.